hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/playground-tutorial.md

 5. Now that our network is defined, click **Deploy**.

+**NOTE:** If you are using playground locally and connecting to a _real_ Fabric please refer to the additional notes at the bottom of the tutorial.

 <video autoplay "autoplay=autoplay" style="display:block; width:100%; height:auto;" loop="loop">
 <source src="{{ site.baseurl }}/assets/img/tutorials/playground/vs_code_1.mp4" type="video/mp4" />
 </video>